MEDICAL ADVICE TO ALL PARTICIPANTS

 How much and what type of fluid you drink, will depend on the weather and conditions, the speed you are running or effort you are making and what your body is telling you.

-No matter what the weather if you are thirsty make sure you drink – water is usually adequate but it can be combined with isotonic drinks, which will be available on the route.
+No matter what the weather, if you are thirsty make sure you drink – water is usually adequate but it can be combined with isotonic drinks, which will be available on the route at the aid station.
+However, you will need a reusable collapsible cup or bottle with your to use this.

 Taking energy supplements whilst not taking in adequate amounts of fluids is equally dangerous.
 Please read the advice from the manufacturers of the products you use to find out how best to use these products.
 Again, practice taking energy supplements during your training and build a plan for the day.